Exercise a high degree of caution in Belize due to high levels of serious violent crime. Pay close attention to your

 Belize Tourism Board website for up-to-date information.

-If you are travelling to or from Belize via the United States (including Hawaii), you will need to meet US entry/transit requirements.
+If you're travelling via the United States, you must meet US entry/transit requirements.
 Check your visa needs well in advance of travel with the nearest

 Embassy or Consulate of the United States.

 Travel advice for the United States

 Entry and departure taxes apply, but are normally included in the cost of your ticket.
 Check with your airline.
 The departure tax must be paid in cash.

-If you're travelling to Belize with children, you need additional documentation only if one parent or legal guardian is travelling with them.
+If you're travelling with children, you need additional documentation only if one parent or legal guardian is travelling with them.
 Contact the nearest Consulate of Belize or visit the official